 The weak financial foundations of an alarming number of Americans were exposed by the meltdown of “08-09”.
 Too many individuals/households, some with excellent incomes, were living on the bubble while not employing sound principles on how to manage personal finances.

-It is probably accurate to state that most adults
+It is probably accurate

 India has the third largest economy and the second fastest growing economy in Asia.
 It has a vast pool of professional talent and an enormous reservoir of intellectual capital with a growing middle class.